 Surely, you’ll run over a few people, but unless you drive a monster truck, your car will probably sustain significant damage and become disabled after running down a couple people at high speed.
 Ever seen what kind of damage a 150 lb deer will do to a car?
 Why do you think that hitting a 200 lb. human will be any different?
 Having seen more than a few pedestrian versus vehicle crashes in my police career, I can attest that even after hitting just one person, a lot of vehicles are disabled.
 If you do have to run over someone, it may be best to be driving in reverse in order to minimize damage to your car’s most vital structures.

 Besides potentially disabling your car, driving into the attack means that you will most certainly become a prime target for the firebombs.
 Do you want to be trapped in a burning car?
 I don’t think “attacking the ambush” is a good strategy here.
 You are alone and there are simply too many attackers.
 The odds of you prevailing aren’t very good.

 What about bailing out of the car and grabbing a rifle and a vehicle “bug out bag” before fleeing?
 If the attackers gave chase, they could be picked off at a distance with the rifle.

 I don’t think that’s a very good idea either.
-I carry a rifle and a pack of emergency supplies in my car trunk at all times.
+I carry a rifle and a pack of emergency supplies in my car trunk most of the time.
 I wouldn’t grab them in a situation like this.
 It just takes too much time.
 Every extra second I spend in the kill zone increases my chance of becoming a human BBQ.
 Even if you are able to get your gear before being hit with a Molotov cocktail, that gear will weigh you down.
 It will slow your escape.
 Being slow or in a fixed position as you are assaulted with fire isn’t a good survival strategy.
 Have you considered that much of the “cover” you would hide behind as you are playing urban sniper doesn’t work well to stop flaming liquids?